tess-hartis/tess-hartis.github.io/_posts/2022-03-28-Validation-Made-Functional-with-Vavr-and-Language-Ext.md

 Conclusion
 ==========

-Vavr and LanguageExt provide powerful fuctional tools for object-oriented programming.
+Vavr and LanguageExt provide powerful functional tools for object-oriented programming.
 The validation APIs enable methods or objects to exist in more than one state - valid or invalid - eliminating the need for handling validation via exceptions.
 This allows for cleaner and more concise code.
 Greatest of all, the